 The Dune King Titan Swag exclusive to Anaconda has risen to become an Australian favourite that can't be beaten for value and comfort.

 Which Swags & Camping Accessories Are Available At Anaconda?

 Anaconda is Australia's favourite camping, hiking and outdoor specialist for all the right reasons, and our camping swag range is second to none.
 It includes single swag options for solo travellers, double swags, king single swags and more.
 But when it comes to getting the right swag set up for you, you don't have to stop there.
 Check out our range of camping accessories and get your swag decked out the way you like it:

-Nearly all swags come with a mattress as standard, but that’s not to say you can’t take your comfort levels up a notch by swapping it out with a premium sleeping mat.
-Not only will this provide better cushioning and support, because these mats are often made up of a high-density foam layer, a PVC layer and a layer of air (when inflated) they will help to keep you insulated against the cold ground, upping the comfort levels significantly.
+- Mattresses: Nearly all swags come with a mattress as standard, but that's not to say you can't take your comfort levels up a notch by swapping it out with a premium sleeping mat.
+Not only will this provide better cushioning and support, but because these mats are often made up of a high-density foam layer, a PVC layer and a layer of air (when inflated) they will help to keep you insulated against the cold ground, increasing your comfort levels significantly.

-The swags vs tents argument really comes down to how you camp.
-If you’re looking for standing room or you have young kids that need changing etc. you might be better off with a tent.
+The swags vs tents argument really comes down to how you prefer to camp.
+If you're looking for more standing room or you have young kids that need changing etc, you might be better off with a tent.
 But if you can make do with less room and like the idea of being able to set up in a snap, there are plenty of benefits to going with a swag.